zainytech/wegoFoods/README.md

 ## Conclusion

 The project meets the requirements and functionalities as specified.
-The issues with API endpoints were effectively mitigated by mocking the data.
+The issues with API endpoints were resolved and now the data is being fetched from endpoints instead of mocked json file.
 The application has been manually as well as automatically tested thoroughly to ensure its reliability.

 ---